Rares-Birladeanu/CroG/README.md

 Resources used to populate DB are taken from [this Github Page](https://github.com/terkelg/awesome-creative-coding)

 ## My Responsabilities
-- Worked on the Frontend for the Search page (design & filtering) & on the CSS for the project
-- Made the Authentication part of the app (microservice and handling of forms from frontend, session management)
-- Implemented the update account feature
+- Worked on backend and implemented database usage
+- Made the resource module that allows for basic operations with resources(add new resource, delete, modify, etc)

 ## Features
 - Microservices are used through their own APIs and are stateless